bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Like, we don't even know what miners make work behind the DATUM gateway.
 All we know is we have a DATUM gateway submitting valid work.
 And part of that is those miners need to, those DATUM gateways need to be able to split that work in a way that makes sense for their miners.
-It needs to give the smaller Coinbase data to an Antminer.
+It needs to give the smaller coinbase data to an Antminer.
 It needs to give the larger one to a WhatsMiner.
 And we can't control how they do that.
 And as things expand and as we fingerprint more, that can be incorporated into the DATUM gateway.